Skip to footer content

 PdfPig Code Example:

-When dealing with sensitive PDF files, IronPDF offers comprehensive security features like encryption, metadata editing, and password protection, while PdfPig lacks built-in security support and requires an additional library for such tasks.
+When dealing with sensitive PDF files, IronPDF provides encryption, metadata editing, and granular permission control as first-class operations, while PdfPig requires an additional library for these tasks.

 What if you want to redact certain words or sections of content from your PDF files?
 This is another common need when working with a PDF file, so let us see if these PDF libraries are up to the task.